MicrosoftDocs/fabric-docs/docs/onelake/create-adls-shortcut.md

 ms.date: 07/16/2023
 ---

-# How-to: Create an ADLS Gen2 shortcut
+# How-to: Create an Azure Data Lake Storage Gen2 shortcut

-In this how-to guide, you'll learn how to create an ADLS shortcut inside a Fabric Lakehouse.
+In this how-to guide, you'll learn how to create an Azure Data Lake Storage Gen2 shortcut inside a Microsoft Fabric Lakehouse.
 For an overview of shortcuts, see [OneLake shortcuts](onelake-shortcuts.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]